elliotclowes/learnt.me/Articles Read/2024-06/Article — Curation, search, and the future of the web – Manu.md

 I think curation, actual human curation, is going to play an important role in the future.
 In a web filled with generated nonsense, content curated by knowledgeable human beings is going to be incredibly valuable.

-I find this current phase of the web incredibly interesting.
-I have no idea how things will evolve but I’m glad I can be part of it, even just as an external observer.